 70367-04 RESOURCE ESTIMATE

 This procedure supports a program review as specified under Inspection Manual Chapter (IMC) 2504.
 Resources for implementation of all the programs under IMC 2504 are as specified in IMC 2506, Construction Reactor Oversight Process General Guidance and Basis Document.
 The resource estimate for this procedure is approximately 200 hours of direct inspection.
+The resource estimate for this procedure for an inspection of a subsequent unit focused on program differences is approximately 8 to 40 hours of direct inspection.

 70367-05 REFERENCES